Dan Conners: Pro career

 Back again in 1973, the Raiders won the AFC West, avenged the loss to the Steelers in the first round of the playoffs, and lost to the eventual Super Bowl champion Dolphins in the conference final, 27–10.

 Conners' final season of 1974 saw the Raiders win the AFC West once again with a 12–2 mark, the best record in the NFL.
 After beating the defending champion Dolphins 28–26 in the first round in the famous "Sea of Hands" game, the Raiders lost at home to another eventual Super Bowl champion as the Steelers, down 10-3 going into the fourth quarter, outscored the Raiders 21–3 in the final quarter to win 24–13.
 The Steelers went on to win their first Super Bowl, beating the Vikings, 16–6.

 Conners appeared in 141 games with the Raiders, 110 of them as a starter.
 While tackles weren't considered an official statistic until much later, Conners had 15 interceptions, returning three of them for touchdowns, and he recovered 16 fumbles, returning two for scores.

 Conners made several postseason All-Pro teams, mostly during a stretch from 1967 through 1969.
 He was a second-team all-AFL pick in 1967 by the Associated Press, United Press International and The Sporting News.
 In 1968, he earned first-team All-AFL honors by UPI and Pro Football Weekly and second-team by the AP.
 In 1969, he was a first-team All-AFL pick by The Sporting News and second-team by the AP.

 Conners was named as one of the six linebackers on the AFL Hall of Fame All-1960s Team, joining the likes of Bobby Bell, Nick Buoniconti, George Webster, Larry Grantham, and Mike Stratton.
 The Chiefs' Bell and the Dolphins' Buoniconti are Pro Football Hall of Famers.

 In Conners' 11 seasons, the Raiders won seven division titles and compiled a 105-38-11 regular-season record (.718 winning percentage).
 He was a foundational piece of the Raiders' defense over that period.
 Two years after he retired, the Raiders won their first Super Bowl title against the Vikings in 1976.

 Later years

-After his retirement, Conners remained in football as an assistant coach for the San Francisco 49ers and as a scout for the Tampa Bay Buccaneers before returning to the Raiders organization as a scout.
-Upon retiring from the organization after 25 years, he lived in the San Luis Obispo area, frequenting McCarthy's Irish Pub and the local Elk's Lodge on a daily basis.
-He died on April 28, 2019, at the age of 77.
+After his retirement, Conners remained in football as an assistant coach for the San Francisco 49ers then as a scout for the Tampa Bay Buccaneers before returning to the Raiders as a scout.
+Upon retiring from the organization after 25 years, he lived in the San Luis Obispo area, frequenting McCarthy's Irish Pub and the local Elks Lodge on a daily basis.
+He died on April 28, 2019 at the age of 77.